 denotes the ’t~Hooft operator associated with a dual-lattice loop $\hat{\gamma}$ running along the rough boundary at the final timeslice (see \figref{fig:Loops}).
 When periodic boundary conditions are imposed on the spin chain, the spacetime lattice on which the gauge state is defined takes the form of a cylinder, and the ’t~Hooft operator $T_{\hat{\gamma}}$ corresponds to the familiar magnetic operator that winds around the non-contractible cycle of this cylinder.

-Recall that the ’t~Hooft operator $T_{\hat{\mathcal{C}}}$ measures the total electric flux penetrating the closed dual loop $\hat{\mathcal{C}}$.
-In a pure gauge theory without charge defects, Gauss’s law enforces that the net electric flux through any \emph{contractible} loop must vanish.
-However, it imposes no constraint on the flux through a \emph{non-contractible} surface.
-Consequently, states carrying different amounts of electric flux through homologically non-trivial surfaces belong to distinct topological superselection sectors of the gauge-theory Hilbert space.
+Recall that in 2+1D gauge theory, a ’t~Hooft operator $T_{\hat{\mathcal{C}}}$ associated with a closed dual lattice loop $\hat{\mathcal{C}}$ measures the net electric flux crossing the loop.
+In pure gauge theory without charge defects, Gauss’s law enforces that the net electric flux through any {contractible} loop must vanish.
+However, it imposes no constraint on the flux through a {non-contractible} loop.
+States carrying different amounts of electric flux through homologically non-trivial loops belong to distinct topological superselection sectors of the gauge theory Hilbert space.
 These sectors are related by ``large gauge transformations" and cannot be connected by any local operator.

-Since the ’t~Hooft operator corresponds to a global symmetry operator of the spin chain, it follows that the distinct topological sectors of the gauge theory map directly onto the different global charge sectors of the spin chain.
-This exemplifies a well-known phenomenon: when a 1-form symmetry operator in the bulk gauge theory is pushed to the boundary, it manifests as a 0-form global symmetry in the edge theory.
+Since the ’t~Hooft operator corresponds to a global symmetry operator of the spin chain, it follows that the distinct topological sectors of the gauge theory correspond to different global charge sectors of the spin chain.
+This exemplifies a well-known phenomenon that when a 1-form symmetry operator in the bulk gauge theory is pushed to the boundary, it manifests as a 0-form global symmetry in the edge theory.